joshiayush/inb/docs/inb/linkedin/linkedin.md

 - **Method \_\_get_password_box()**

-  > This private method when called returns the password field element from the form that is in the LinkedIn login page.

   ```python
   def __get_password_box(self: LinkedIn) -> webdriver.Chrome:
   ```

+  > This private method when called returns the password field element from the form that is in the LinkedIn login page.
+  > <br><br>
   > This private method is internally used by the `__enter_password()` method to send user password to the form.

 - **Method \_\_enter_password()**

-  > This private method interacts with the password field that is in the LinkedIn login page.

   ```python
   def __enter_password(